Gay / Lesbian (GLBT) Wedding Dance

 Who should lead?
 Another bonus for queer people:

 the best person for the job gets it!
+If you can't decide, I have some insight.
 The short answer to who should

 lead is, the Control Queen should lead.
-May I elaborate?
+(When I say this in class, couples often look at each other knowingly.)
 The leader

 will be the person who feels more comfortable choosing and initiating